-What are recent cases are telling us about the courts’ approach to easement applications?
+What are recent cases telling us about how courts approach easement applications?
+What factors do courts consider when assessing Section 88K applications?
+What are the cost implications under Section 88K(5), and how do you navigate them?
+When should you push ahead with litigation, and when is it better to negotiate a settlement?
 Take a deep dive into the case law on Section 88K of the Conveyancing Act, focusing on when and how courts are willing to impose easements in favour of a landowner.
-With development consents increasingly conditioned on securing easements – for stormwater drainage, access, bushfire protection, or even crane swing – knowing how to approach these matters is essential.

 “Relevant, practical, resourceful, eloquent”